-Proceeds from the capital increase amounted to € 77,7 million, costs related to financing activities are primarily related to the capital increase for an amount of € 2,5 million (incl.
-VAT).
-Over the past financial year, TINC invested € 65,5 million in portfolio companies and received € 7,5 million of repayments, and € 12,1 million revenues in cash (including € 0,1 million VAT) from portfolio companies (i.e. dividends, interests, fees).
+Over the past financial year, TINC invested € 17,5 million in portfolio companies and received € 18,7 million cash, of which € 3,7 million of repayments and € 15,0 million cash revenues (including € 0,1 million VAT) from portfolio companies (i.e. dividends, interests, fees).

-Over the past financial year, TINC paid € 4,1 million of operating costs in cash.
-This includes costs charged in the previous financial year but which were only paid during the past financial year.
+Over the past financial year, TINC accounted for € 1,8 million net of operating costs in cash.
+The amount is the result of € 4,3 million of costs from operating activities and a recuperation of VAT for an amount of € 2,5 million.
+The costs from operating activities include costs charged in the previous financial year but only paid during the past financial year.